 Normal baby congestion

 Infants tend to be snuffly little people.
+Baby congestion is a problem that almost all new mothers face.
 Here’s why: babies are “obligate nose breathers,” in order to keep their mouths available for sucking and eating.
 The nasal passages help keep tiny noses clear by producing lots of thin clear mucus secretions.
+It is this overproduction of mucus that cause newborn baby congestion.
 Clear or yellowish thin nasal mucus from the nose does not mean your baby has a cold.
 During the day, your baby is upright and you may see drips from the nose, but at night, when your baby lays on his back, the mucus collects in the back of the nose or throat, leading to those normal but concerning congested or whistling sounds.
 If your baby is breathing just fine from his nose, all is well and nothing should be done.
-If congestion interferes with his ability to comfortably eat and breathe at the same time, then you may choose to use the saline drops and bulb syringe to help loosen and remove the mucus.
-As you can imagine, babies aren’t thrilled with this process!
+If baby congestion interferes with his ability to comfortably eat and breathe at the same time, then you may choose to use the saline drops and bulb syringe to help loosen and remove the mucus.
+As you can imagine, the congested baby probably won’t be too thrilled with this process!

 How to clear your baby’s nose

-Clearing your baby’s nose using saline and the bulb syringe should not be a daily activity, but there will be times when you feel the need to help out.
+Clearing your baby’s nose using saline and the bulb syringe should not be a daily activity, but there will be times when you feel the need to help out in an attempt to relieve baby congestion.
 In the future, when your baby has a cold, you’ll see an increase in thicker green or yellow mucus, and you’ll need to clear his nose with the saline and bulb syringe several times a day, before eating or sleeping.
 If your baby can eat or suck with his mouth and breathe easily from his nose, it’s best to leave his nose alone.

 Wash the bulb syringe after each use, both inside and out.
 If your syringe doesn’t open for easy cleaning, then draw up hot soapy water into the syringe, shake it, and release it.
 Repeat several times, rinse, and allow to air dry.